awsdocs/amazon-s3-userguide/doc_source/MultiRegionAccessPointsPrivateLink.md

  9.         ],
 10. "Effect": "Allow",
 11. "Resource": [
-12.             "arn:aws:s3:::doc-examplebucket1/*",
+12.             "arn:aws:s3:::DOC-EXAMPLE-BUCKET1/*",
-13.             "arn:aws:s3:::doc-examplebucket2/*",
+13.             "arn:aws:s3:::DOC-EXAMPLE-BUCKET2/*",
 14.             "arn:aws:s3::123456789012:accesspoint/mfzwi23gnjvgw.mrap/object/*"
 15.         ]
 16.     }]
 17. }
 ```

 As mentioned previously, you also must make sure that the Multi\-Region Access Point policy is configured to support access through a VPC endpoint\.
 You don't need to specify the VPC endpoint that is requesting access\.
-The following sample policy would grant access to any requestor trying to use the Multi\-Region Access Point for the `GetObject` requests\.
+The following sample policy would grant access to any requester trying to use the Multi\-Region Access Point for the `GetObject` requests\.

 ```
  1. {